25 Golden Blonde Hair Color Ideas That Will Make You Glow (Without the Brassiness)

 This shade is like dessert for your hair; warm, rich, and completely irresistible.
 Golden caramel swirl blends deeper gold with amber and toffee tones, giving your hair a dimensional look that flatters warm and neutral skin tones.

 It’s perfect for brunettes who want to brighten up without losing depth, and it’s especially flattering on medium to dark complexions.
 Think of this as a sunkissed brunette moment with a golden twist.
-Use a color-safe mark with warm tone enhancers to keep the caramel looking intentional and not brassy.
+Wash daily with the Biolage ColorLast and rotate the Olaplex No.4P weekly to keep the caramel intentional, not brassy.

 Golden caramel swirl on long waves with dimensional depth.